sadtank/PSHwdMngr/README.md

 Q: Can I join two DBs?
 How about split them out?

 A: Yes, but you will need to manipulate the underlying $DB array of objects and do that manually.
-None of the import/load/save functions in PSHwdMngr are built for that, specifically.
-However, creative use of the $DB object and the import/load/save functions should make both possible.
+None of the import/load/save functions in PSHwdMngr are built for that specifically.
+However, creative use of the $DB object and the import/load/save functions may make both possible.
 Be sure to backup your DB first!

 Q: Can I export DBs?
 What if I want to go back to KeePass...?

 A: My master plan is to lock everyone into my system forever.
-When unencrypted in memory, the $db variable holds everything you'd need... sounds like another weekend project for you.
+When unencrypted in memory, the $db variable holds everything you need to export as json/csv... sounds like another weekend project for you.